-- Bayview Hunters Point or Bayview is the broad community planning area also known as South Bayshore. - Bayview Hunters Point Redevelopment Project Area (Project Area) is the legal term referring to the area in which redevelopment activities have been and will be undertaken.
-It refers to Project Areas A and B, collectively.
-Due to the expiration of Project Area A in January 2009, the Project Area refers to the active area, Project Area B. - Project Area B is the approximately 1,361 acres that the Agency added to the Project Area in 2006.
-Within Project Area B, the proposed Redevelopment Plan Amendment identifies two zones to represent the distinct efforts underway to revitalize Candlestick Point (known as Zone 1) and the remainder of the Project Area (known as Zone 2). - Candlestick Point Activity Node, (Candlestick Point) located to the south of the Shipyard and across Yosemite Slough, is the southernmost activity node in the Bayview Hunters Point Project Area.
+- Bayview Hunters Point or Bayview is the broad community planning area also known as South Bayshore. - Bayview Hunters Point Redevelopment Project Area is the legal term referring to the Project Area in which redevelopment activities have been and will be undertaken. - Project Area A, the 137 acres adopted as the original Hunters Point Redevelopment Project Area in 1968, expired in January 2009.
+However, it continues to generate tax increment exclusively for the purpose of building affordable housing until January 1, 2014. - Project Area B is the approximately 1,361 acres that the Agency added to the Project Area in 2006.
+Within Project Area B, the proposed Redevelopment Plan Amendment identifies two zones to represent the distinct efforts underway to revitalize Candlestick Point (known as Zone 1) and the remainder of the Project Area (known as Zone 2). - Candlestick Point Activity Node (Candlestick Point), located to the south of the Shipyard and is the southernmost activity node in the Bayview Hunters Point Project Area.
 It is proposed to be revitalized as part of the CP-HPS 2 Project.
 As part of this revitalization, Alice Griffith Housing Development, a property within Candlestick Point owned by the San Francisco Housing Authority, is slated for one-for-one replacement of its 256 units.
-Candlestick Point is referred to as Zone 1 in the amended Redevelopment Plan. - Hunters Point Shipyard Project Area (Shipyard) is the Project Area of approximately 1,117.4 acres adjacent to Project Area B that the Agency established in 1997. - Hunters Point Shipyard Phase 2 Development Project (HPS Phase 2) will be located on Parcels B through G of the Shipyard. - Candlestick Point-Hunters Point Shipyard Phase 2 Development Project (CP-HPS 2 Project) refers to the joint development project being undertaken by the Developer that includes the Candlestick Point Activity Node of the Bayview Hunters Point Project Area, including the Alice Griffith Housing Development, and the HPS Phase 2 portion of the Hunters Point Shipyard Project Area.
+Candlestick Point is referred to as Zone 1 in the Plan Amendment. - Project Area B Non-Candlestick (Project Area B Non-CP) is the portion of the Bayview Hunters Point Project Area that was adopted in 2006 that does not include the Candlestick Point Activity Node.
+It is comprised of the Town Center, Health Center, Northern Gateway, South Basin and Oakinba activity nodes.
+This area is referred to as Zone 2 in the proposed Redevelopment Plan. - Hunters Point Shipyard Project Area is the Redevelopment Project Area of approximately 1,117.4 acres adjacent to Project Area B that the Agency established in 1997. - Hunters Point Shipyard Phase 1 Development Project (HPS Phase 1), located on 63 acres, is underway.
+The HPS Phase 1 development will include up to 10,000 square feet of commercial space, 26 acres of open space, a 1.2-acre site for community facilities, and up to 1,600 residential units on Parcels A and A-1. - Hunters Point Shipyard Phase 2 Development Project (HPS Phase 2) will be located on Parcel A3 and Parcels B through G of the Shipyard. - Candlestick Point-Hunters Point Shipyard Phase 2 Development Project (CP-HPS 2 Project) refers to the joint development project being undertaken by the Developer that includes the Candlestick Point Activity Node of the Bayview Hunters Point Project Area, including the Alice Griffith Housing Development, and the HPS Phase 2 portion of the Hunters Point Shipyard Project Area.